neoforged/Documentation/docs/resources/server/enchantments/builtin.md

 _See also [Entity Effect Components] on the Minecraft Wiki._

-Entity effect components are components that contain an `EnchantmentEntityEffect`, an extension of `EnchantmentLocationBasedEffect`.
+Entity effect components are components that implement `EnchantmentEntityEffect`, an subtype of `EnchantmentLocationBasedEffect`.
 These override `EnchantmentLocationBasedEffect#onChangedBlock` to run `EnchantmentEntityEffect#apply` instead; this `apply` method is also directly invoked somewhere else in the codebase depending on the specific type of the component.

 Custom `EnchantmentEntityEffect` extensions can be registered through `BuiltInRegistries.ENCHANTMENT_ENTITY_EFFECT_TYPE`.